raj457036/Trying-Vue3-with-note-app/README.md

 # Trying-Vue3-with-note-app

-A sample note app written with bulma, vuejs3 and vanilla js.
+A sample note app written using bulma, vuejs3 and vanilla js.